MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

    Dll not found

-   [Erro] Failed device discovery stage VolumeInfo with error: (0x80131524) Unable to load DLL 'Microsoft.FailoverClusters.FrameworkSupport.dll': The specified module could not be found.
+   [Error] Failed device discovery stage VolumeInfo with error: (0x80131524) Unable to load DLL 'Microsoft.FailoverClusters.FrameworkSupport.dll': The specified module could not be found.
 (Exception from HRESULT: 0x8007007E)

 To workaround this issue, install the "Failover Cluster Management Tools" (RSAT-Clustering-Mgmt) on the server running the SMS orchestrator.